AllanOricil/esp32-mfa-authenticator/README.md

   **R:** people often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.

-- read encrypted keys from the sd card, and ask for password/pin/fingerprint during resets in order to decipher them
+- read encrypted keys from the sd card, and ask for password/pin during resets in order to exhibit them ✅

   **why?**

   **R:** it is not secure to have unencrypted secrets stored without protection

-- enable ESP32 to receive secrets via a local network, using a secure channel.
+- enable ESP32 to receive secrets via a local network, using a secure channel. ✅

   **why?**